-- To follow WTA's Code of Conduct (see page 35) - To show courtesy to other riders and to WTA employees - To provide feedback if you have a negative experience - To provide feedback when we provide service that's better than you expected
+- Follow WTA's Code of Conduct (see page 35) - Show courtesy to other riders and to WTA employees - Provide feedback if you have a negative experience

 If you are eligible for paratransit you can ride Fixed Routes for FREE!
 See page 31 for more information.